MolotovCherry/molotovcherry/README.md

 ## Hi there 👋 I'm Kobato
 I'm a software engineer who's very passionate about Rust.
-I have some experience in systems programming, Android app development, web technologies, and some game design using Unity.
+I have experience in systems programming, Android app development, web technologies, and some game design using Unity.

 I'm looking forward to contributing to Rust compiler development in the future.
 I also love to contribute to open source projects I like.